Doom-Cult-Society/DoomCultSociety/README.md

 **No fees, only gas.
 Doom Cult Society is for everyone!**

 > 1. Attract cultists
-> 2. Sacrifice cultists to placate the wrath The DAO
+> 2. Sacrifice cultists to placate the wrath of the Doom Cult Society DAO
 > 3. Survive for as long as possible

-What is Doom Cult Society?
-There are two phases
+Doom Cult Society has two phases:

 ***

 # Phase 1: Prognostication

-Hordes of cultists are searching for an aspiring demagogue to lead them into this brave new world.
+30,000 cultists are searching for an aspiring demagogue to lead them into this brave new world.
 Rally cultists to your side quickly before its too late!

 **Phase 1 Ends When**: All cultists have been acquired OR 4 weeks pass.